liiros/av_course/README.md

 # av_course
-This is fot the uni.
+This is for the uni.